austincunningham/change_oc/Readme.md

-# Readme Change_oc
+# Change_oc

-Some command line tooling to download, extract and set the version of `oc` on the local system
+Some command line tooling to download, extract and set the version of `oc` on the local system.

 Downloads the compressed oc binary to this module and extracts the various oc versions to the following locations
 ```